 - Provide a safe environment for the organization’s representatives to provide services.

-- Use medications according to instructions provided, for the purpose it was prescribed, and only for/on the individual to whom it was prescribed.
+- Use medications according to instructions provided, for the purpose it was prescribed, and only for/on the individual to whom

 - Communicate any concerns on ability to follow instructions provided.